Andover-Robotics/software-docs/docs/autonomous/untitled.md

 ---
-description: It is 30 seconds of fully automatic robot action.
+summary: It is 30 seconds of fully automatic robot action.
 ---

 # The Autonomous Period